bobosola/simplealbum/README.md

 Admin URL: https://your-domain.com/#admin=xxxxxxxxxxxx
 ```

-where the key value the value set in the `album.toml` file.
+where the key value is the value set in the `album.toml` file.
 Open that URL (or append `/#admin=...` to any page) to enter Admin mode.
 A star icon (⭐) will appear in the header.
 Click any photo's star icon to set it as a folder cover image.

 For simplicity, the admin mode uses a hash-prefixed path rather than a GET string parameter or admin password login.
 The "path-with-hash" approach is a [URI fragment](https://developer.mozilla.org/en-US/docs/Web/URI/Reference/Fragment) which ensures that the key does not leave the browser and prevents it from being sent to a server, or stored externally, such as in server logs.